Understanding the impacts of a mass mortality event of the long-spined sea urchin

 Using Diadema antillarum, this project aims to investigate mechanisms underlying environment-to-epigenetic changes and their role in ecosystem function and resilience.
 The project objectives include:

 Assessing existing environmental and biological variability in coral reefs in Puerto Rico

 Planned activities associated with this project include educational outreach events with students at the Marine Academy of Science and Technology at FIU's Biscayne Bay Campus.
 Public outreach will also be performed in Puerto Rico with Sociedad Ambiente Marino.
-This project also supports mentorship in research and professional development to undergraduate students from FIU and UPR.
+This project also supports mentorship in research and professional development to undergraduate and graduate students.
 You can check out more information about the work done by REU student, Jesse Margolies here.